riversflowingeast/perplexity-billing-mini-demo/README.md

 It combines:

 * OpenAI gpt 4.1 chat completions API for natural conversation
-* A deterministic decision engine for escalation logic
 * A scenario simulation layer (no real account access)

 The system is designed to demonstrate: